txalkan/docs.syron/introduction/design-principles.md

 ZK-rollups facilitate faster and more cost-effective transactions, optimizing specific functionalities and use cases like stablecoins.
 By addressing Bitcoin's throughput and scalability challenges without compromising on permissionless innovation, they emerge as an indispensable solution for the future of cryptocurrencies.
 In tackling Bitcoin's scalability hurdles, ZK-rollups can be essential components, ensuring the network's growth while adhering to Bitcoin standards.

-As part of this advancement, Syron US dollars will seamlessly integrate with L2 platforms token to provide instant liquidity for Bitcoin DeFi.
-To complement this vision of decentralized finance powered by Bitcoin, a SUSD-based decentralized exchange would present exciting opportunities for liquidity provision and farming. -->
+As part of this advancement, Syron US dollars will seamlessly integrate with L2 platforms to provide instant liquidity for Bitcoin DeFi.
+To complement this vision of decentralized finance powered by Bitcoin, a SYRON-based decentralized exchange would present exciting opportunities for liquidity provision and farming. -->